vbucode/translate/README.md

 words not translated will be "out"

-requirements: modules words.py from my repository
+requirements: module words.py from my repository